TestQuality Blog

 NoSuchWindowException

 As Selenium only automates Web Applications, we will be mostly dealing with Browser Windows.
-Browser Window is a square box in which browser generally display the web pages in it.
+A Browser Window is a square box in which a browser generally displays the web pages in it.
 In order to work with the Web Elements on any Browser Pop-up Window, we have to first switch to the pop-up in Selenium and then locate the respective web elements inside the pop-up window.
-NoSuchWindowException WebDriver Exception occurs, when the driver in the Selenium Program code is unable to find the pop-up window on the web page to switch. i.e. when the driver is switching to an invalid or non-existing pop-up window.
+NoSuchWindowException WebDriver Exception occurs when the driver in the Selenium Program code is unable to find the pop-up window on the web page to switch. i.e. when the driver is switching to an invalid or non-existing pop-up window.

 Click here to understand NoSuchWindowException in a detailed and practical manner.